 The Group uses its incremental borrowing rate (IBR) to measure lease liabilities because the interest rate implicit in the lease is not readily determinable.
 The IBR is the rate of interest that the Group would have to pay to borrow over a similar term, and with a similar security, the funds necessary to obtain an asset of a similar value to the right-of-use assets in a similar economic environment.
 The IBR therefore reflects what the Group 'would have to pay', which requires estimation when no observable rates are available (such as for subsidiaries that do not enter into financing transactions) or when they need to be adjusted to reflect the terms and conditions of the lease (for example, when leases are not in the subsidiary's functional currency).
-The Group estimates the IBR using observable inputs (such as market interest rates) when available and is required to make certain entity-specific estimates (such as the subsidiary's stand-alone credit rating).
-The Group's lease liabilities amounted to ₱89.24 million and ₱70.70 million as of December 31, 2023 and 2022, respectively (see Notes 19 and 32).
+The Group estimates the IBR using observable inputs (such as the subsidiary's stand-alone credit rating).
+The Group's lease liabilities amounted to $\mathbb{P}89.24$ million and $\mathbb{P}70.70$ million as of December 31, 2023 and 2022, respectively (see Notes 19 and 32).